Ultrasonic welding of thermoplastics: Continuous ultrasonic welding

 Continuous ultrasonic welding mode is used for joining thin layers of material and is often employed for manufacturing products for hospitals such as gowns and sterile garments, and in other applications.

 Two layers of material are pulled through a space between a disk – rotary drum (anvil) – and a horn (image).
 Anvil's surface contains certain pattern.
-The weld is created at these asperities and the areas between the peaks remain unboned.
+The weld is created at these asperities and the areas between the peaks remain unbonded.
 Surface of the horn is typically round, which prevents undesirable seizing of material.
 Round horn also allows for proper force distribution at the contact interface.

 More than two layers of material can be welded at once.
 The materials to be welded experience similar vibrations to those in plunge welding but shorter in time.
 Hold force to the newly welded region is provided by previously welded section that has come out of the tooling and cooled down.

 Scan welding is a type of continuous ultrasonic welding in which case large plates or sheets can be welded.
 In scan welding, a part is secured on a stationary table and the horn moves across the part creating a weld joint.
 A combination of stationary horn and mobile table can also be employed.
 The horn has round edges as in case with continuous welding and the ultrasonic vibrations are similar to those in plunge welding.
 The horn can be used to provide the hold force.